rukou/website/_docs/security.md

 All incoming communication is checked against a list of white-listed domains, that the server should accept connections for.

+Additional authentication can be enabled on a host level to further filter otu unwanted traffic.

 All incoming communication is filtered by an endpoint ruleset before any information is forwarded to the Router Layer.

 <br>